The2ndSlimShady/SlimScript/README.md

 After some time using SlimScript, you might wonder why error outputs line numbers does not match with source codes line numbers?
 Well thats because Interpreter uses the file post_lexer_humanized.sso as source code.
 If you're having trouble finding it, it should be placed at the same directory as input file.
-If it's still not there, try running SlimScript.exe with `-D` flag
+If it's still not there, try running SlimScript.exe with flag `-D`.

 ---------------------------------------------------
 <br/>